 lend you money or give you credit if a fee or interest is charged; sell you credit insurance; or ask for a “voluntary contribution” from you.
 The law also prohibits any false or misleading statements in the company’s advertising.

-The Senior Law Project provides free legal assistance to low-income elderly living in Washington, Dakota, Ramsey, Carver and Scott counties.
-Residents of these counties may reach the project at (651) 222-4831 Monday through Friday between the hours of 9:00 A.M. and noon and 1:00 and 3:00 P.M.
-January 2016
+SMRLS’ Senior Law Projects provide free legal assistance to low-income older people living in Washington, Dakota, Ramsey, Carver, and Scott Counties as well 28 additional counties in southern Minnesota.
+Residents of these counties may reach SMRLS at (651) 224-4731 Monday through Friday between the hours of 9:00 A.M. and 11:45 A.M. and 1:00 P.M. and 3:00 P.M.